bup/bup/Documentation/bup-fuse.md

 :   permit other users to access the filesystem.
 Necessary for
     exporting the filesystem via Samba, for example.

+\--meta
+:   report some of the original metadata (when available) for the
+    mounted paths (currently the uid, gid, mode, and timestamps).
+    Without this, only generic values will be presented.
+This option is not yet enabled by default because it may negatively affect performance, and note that any timestamps before 1970-01-01 UTC (i.e. before the Unix epoch) will be presented as 1970-01-01 UTC.

 # EXAMPLES
     rm -rf /tmp/buptest
     mkdir /tmp/buptest